[ Reference Info Index | Glossopedia ]

 I have three Pelikan 3-pen pouches.
 I have three Pelikan 600s in one, a MB classique fountain, roller ball, and pencil set in the second, and plan to use the third for my Parker set of fountain pen, ball point, and pencil.
 The pencil has a sharp point that I think will not be good to the pouch bottom, so I am asking you for suggestions re something to put over the end that would protect the pouch.
 Any suggestions would be appreciated.

 Sharpie marker caps work fairly well for this application.
 Remove the clip, file off the nub, and insert the cap, closed end first, into the Pelikan pouch.
 They stay put, and they provide the needed protection.
-(Thanx and a tip o’ the hat to Jim Hataway.)
+(Thanx and a tip o’ the fedora to Jim Hataway.)

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.